 Barbados has a rich and fascinating history, first defined by the presence of the Arawak and Carib tribes, then by brief visits by Portuguese and Spanish colonialists, followed by a long British rule until the country’s independence in 1966.

-The best place to soak in some of that history is in and around the capital of Bridgetown, where the historic centre and its Garrison are listed as a UNESCO World Heritage Site for the exceptionally preserved British colonial architecture.
+The best place to soak in some of that history is in and around the capital of Bridgetown.
+The historic centre and its Garrison are listed as a UNESCO World Heritage Site for the exceptionally preserved British colonial architecture.
 Prime examples include the George Washington House, where the first American president spent his vacation, the Barbados Museum & Historical Society building, and the Parliament Buildings.

 Other top historical attractions in Barbados you should visit: the Nidhe Israel Synagogue (one of the first in the Americas!), the 17th-century St. Nicholas Abbey and St. James Parish Church.